AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 will recompense his worshipers with life eternal; and cast the profane into a fire equally perpetual and unintermitted."[^294]

-In Tertullian\'s *Apology* are fifty arguments for the Christian religion, but not once does he state that endless punishment was one of the doctrines of the church.
+In Tertullian's *Apology* are fifty arguments for the Christian religion, but not once does he state that endless punishment was one of the doctrines of the church.
 He seems to have been half-inclined to the truth, for he speaks of the sinner as being able, after death, to pay